 About Kelp Journal

-Kelp Journal (KJ) publishes issues twice a year, once in the summer—the Summer Issue—and once in the winter—the Winter Issue.
-For each KJ issue there is an open and closed submission period.
-Kelp Books (KB) has ongoing open submissions for fiction, non-fiction, and poetry manuscripts, but an open and closed submissions period for the poetry chapbook competition, surf noir anthology, and the Salinas agricultural community highschool anthology.
-Both KJ and KB use Submittable to receive submissions.
+Kelp Journal publishes issues twice a year—once in the summer and once in the winter.
+For each Kelp Journal issue there is an open and closed submission period.
+Kelp Books has ongoing open submissions for fiction, non-fiction, and poetry manuscripts, but an open and closed submissions period for the poetry chapbook competition, surf noir anthology, and the Salinas agricultural community high school anthology.
+Kelp Journal and Kelp Books both use Submittable to receive submissions.

 More about Kelp Journal